d-shap/form-model/README.md

 Form model is a description of this essential elements.
 Then the source HTML page is binded with this description.
 The result of binding is the binded elements.
-An application can use this binded elements and do not care about how this elements were obtained from the source HTML page.
+An application can use this binded elements and do not care about how these elements were obtained from the source HTML page.

 Form model library mediates between the source and the application and encapsulates the complexity of the source.